-Chapter 173-444 WAC CLEAN ENERGY TRANSFORMATION RULE
+Proposed DRAFT Language for Stakeholder Review Chapter 173-444 WAC - CLEAN ENERGY TRANSFORMATION RULE

+Purpose and scope.
-WAC 173-444-010 Purpose and scope.
-The purpose of this chapter is to establish rules that electric utilities shall use to comply with parts of the Washington Clean Energy Transformation Act (CETA), chapter 19.405 RCW.

-(1) The purpose of the provisions in Part I of this chapter is to establish methods for calculation of the greenhouse gas emissions content in electricity an electric utility supplies to its retail electric customers in Washington state.
-The calculation methods in Part I of this chapter are developed under the requirements of RCW 19.405.070 and 19.405.020(22).

-(2) Part II of this chapter implements the requirements under RCW 19.405.020(18), 19.405.040, and 19.405.100(7).
-The purpose of the provisions in Part II of this chapter is to establish:
+- (1) The purpose of this Chapter is to establish rules that electric utilities shall use to comply with parts of the Clean Energy Transformation Act, Chapter 19.405 RCW. - (a) The purpose of the provisions in Part I of this chapter is to establish methods for calculation of the greenhouse gas emissions content in electricity an electric utility supplies to its retail electric customers in Washington State.
+The calculation methods in Part I of this chapter are developed under the requirements of RCW 19.405.070 and RCW 19.405.020(22). - (b) The purpose of the provisions in Part II of this chapter is to establish the process and requirements for developing the standards, methodologies, and procedures for evaluating energy transformation projects.
+These processes and requirements of energy transformation projects in Part II of this chapter are developed under the requirements of RCW 19.405.020(18), 19.405.040, and 19.405.100(7).